wp-plugins/lightbox-plus/readme.txt

 == Road Map ==

-1. Move Lightbox Plus stylesheet directory out of the plugin path to wp-content/lbp-styles/
+1. Move Lightbox Plus stylesheet directory out of the plugin path to `wp-content/lbp-styles/` Verision 2.1
 2. Add languages for which I have completed translations.
 Verision 2.1
 3. Solicit and implement additional language translations.
 Verision 2.1

 == Special Thanks ==

 * Dirk Schmitz (for pointing out an obvious bug that I kept overlooking)
-* <a href="http://www.hightechdad.com/">Michael Sheehan</a> and <a href="http://www.funnybunny.se/">Helena Hultén</a> for constinued support and testing.
+* <a href="http://www.hightechdad.com/">Michael Sheehan</a> and <a href="http://www.funnybunny.se/">Helena Hulten</a> for constinued support and testing.
 * Ken Williams (for testing version 1.5)
 * navjotsingh (for bug fix in gellery shortcode with version 1.6.x)
 * <a href="http://www.dev4press.com/">Milan Petrovic</a> for some quick debugging of version 2.0 admin panel